jcmarthin/Risk-Screening-Tool/README.md

 	When risctool docker image is provided as .tar file in this repo. run the command: `docker load -i risctool_docker.tar`.

+	If the docker image is provided through a registry:
+		1. login into docker registry: `docker login <registry-name>.azurecr.io`
-	If the docker image is provided through a public registry run docker `docker pull risctool:1.0`.
-If no tag is specified, Docker will pull the latest tag by default.
+   		2. run `docker pull <registry>.azurecr.io/<repository>:<tag>`
+	Note: If no tag is specified, Docker will pull the latest tag by default.

 	Finally verity that the image is loaded `docker images`.

 	Note: You might you need must have privileges (e.g., sudo in bash) to run docker commands including pulling and running docker images.

-3. #### Run the application
+4. #### Run the application

 	Docker compose file `deft.yml` contain all the required configuration settings to run the containers.
 However, to run the tool remotly (otherwise comment this line using #) you will have to modify and specify the mount path in the docker compose backend volumes  `<your_mount_path>/input:/code/share` to your own path.